byestndr/goNAO/README.md

 # goNAO!
 Make your NAO to walk and talk!

+## Setup
+Use any Python version 3.7 - 3.11 as libqi bindings are only available for those versions.
+This project has only been tested on Python 3.11.
+Make sure that dependencies from [requirements.txt](https://github.com/byestndr/goNAO/blob/main/requirements.txt) are installed.

 ## Usage
 To use, clone this repo and run the main python file with the IP address of the NAO and the AI model you want to use.
 ```